TechStack Strategy

 Does AI increase small business revenue?

 Self-reported data says yes for many: 43% of AI-using businesses report revenue increases (Intuit, 2026); the U.S. Chamber reports 91% of AI users saw revenue gains.
-Treat self-reported revenue effects with appropriate skepticism — our methodology page explains why.
+Treat self-reported figures with appropriate skepticism; see our methodology page.

-What is the biggest barrier to AI adoption for small businesses?
+What is the biggest barrier to AI adoption?

-"Not knowing where to start" — cited by over half of surveyed owners (Oaken AI, 2026).
-Data privacy concerns, fear of errors, and limited knowledge of capabilities follow (Intuit, 2026).
+"Not knowing where to start" is cited by over half of surveyed owners (Oken AI, 2026).
+Data privacy concerns, fear of errors, and limited knowledge of capabilities follow.
+That's exactly what this site addresses.

 Where does this site's data come from?

-Every number is linked to its original source — U.S. Census Bureau, Federal Reserve, Intuit, Goldman Sachs, U.S. Chamber of Commerce, and others — and reconciled when studies disagree.
-From October 2026 we also publish our own original survey data.
+Every number is linked to its original source: U.S. Census Bureau, Federal Reserve, Intuit, Goldman Sachs, U.S. Chamber of Commerce, and others.
+Reconciled when studies disagree.
 See methodology.

-The report and its data are published under a Creative Commons Attribution license.
-Quote them, chart them, and republish the findings freely, with credit.
-Suggested citation below.
+The data and findings on this site are published under a Creative Commons Attribution license.
+Quote them, chart them, and republish freely, with credit.

-State of AI for Small Business Report 2026. stateofaiforsmallbusiness.com.
+State of AI for Small Business. stateofaiforsmallbusiness.com.
 Licensed CC BY 4.0.